alsontay/COCO-YOLO-Pascal-DetectionAnnotationConverter/README.md

     - Running the above line in cmd should generate a directory named `pascal` that contains `.xml` files in PASCAL VOC format.
 - Use `"scriptname.py" -h` to get help on each of the required and optional arguments and inputs.
 - Add python3 infront of line if not using anaconda prompt.
+- Folder containing images from COCO val2017, annotated in YOLO format is included for testing.
 ### Credits:
  - Scripts involving Pascal is adapted from [hai-h-nguyen/Yolo2Pascal-annotation-conversion](https://github.com/hai-h-nguyen/Yolo2Pascal-annotation-conversion)